seatable/seatable-admin-docs/docs/customization/page-templates.md

 ## Example: new login page

 Imagine you want to replace the login page of SeaTable with something fancier.
 Here is what you have to do.
-The following example assumes that your SeaTable docker container is called `seatable` and that your mounted docker volume is located at `/opt/seatable/seatable-data`.
+The following example assumes that your SeaTable docker container is called `seatable-server` and that your mounted docker volume is located at `/opt/seatable-server`.
 Please check your docker-compose.yml and change the following examples if necessary.

 ![Settings in your docker-compose.yml](../assets/images/auto-upload/seatable-configuration-docker-compose.png)